 - HeadHealthTECH Challenges: For five years, HeadHealthTECH Challenges have attracted innovative grant proposals from institutions, individuals and corporations interested in designing the next generation of protective equipment.
 The Challenges are operated and managed by Duke University's Clinical and Translational Science Institute, which provides constructive feedback for all applicants.
 Thus far, the NFL and FRI have awarded grants totaling nearly $3 million to help advance the development of 17 new technologies.

 - The NFL Helmet Challenge: In 2019, the league launched the NFL Helmet Challenge to stimulate the development of a new helmet that outperforms all helmet models currently worn by NFL players.
 In 2020, the NFL and FRI awarded $1.37 million to help four teams create their helmet prototypes to be submitted as part of the challenge.
-The challenge will culminate in 2021 as teams submit helmet prototypes for laboratory testing for the chance to win $1 million.
+The challenge culminated in 2021 with the award of $1.55 million in grant funding to three teams – Impressio, Kollide, and Xenith – to advance their innovative designs and technologies and to help get their projects on the field as soon as possible.
+NFL Helmet Challenge submissions achieved up to a 13% improvement above the top-performing helmet currently worn in the NFL, based on the laboratory testing the NFL and NFLPA use to test and rank helmets each year.
 More information on the NFL Helmet Challenge can be found here.

-- 1st and Future: Since 2016, the NFL has hosted a start-up competition at the Super Bowl to drive innovation in athlete safety and performance.
+- 1st and Future: From 2016 to 2021, the NFL hosted a start-up competition at the Super Bowl to drive innovation in athlete safety and performance.
 Innovators and entrepreneurs share technologies to improve player health and safety, including protective equipment, medical devices, sensors and training devices.
 1st and Future includes an Analytics Competition that enables data scientists to analyze NFL game data and propose new ideas for reducing injuries.

 Equipment Testing and Evaluation: The NFL and NFLPA work together to evaluate the performance of protective equipment and to ensure players are informed about the latest advances in equipment technology when making decisions about their helmets, cleats and other equipment.